 5.4 PROVIDING DOCUMENTATION TO APPLICANTS Distributors must provide the most current version of the Policies and Procedures and the Marketing/Compensation Plan to individuals whom they are sponsoring before the applicant signs a Distributor Agreement.
-Additional copies of Policies and Procedures can be acquired from Sisel or Sisel’s website.
+Copies of Policies and Procedures can be acquired from Sisel or Sisel’s website.
 In addition, Distributors may use only the forms provided by Sisel to sponsor new Distributors or to order products.
-The necessary forms, which include the Independent Distributor Application and Agreement (Form 101), the Distributor Purchase Order Form (Form 102), the Preferred Customer Purchase Order Form (Form 103), the ACH (Automatic Clearinghouse) Application Form (Form 104) and Statement of Beneficial Interest Form (Form 105), are all included in the Distributor Kit.
-Additional forms are available on the Sisel International website or may be obtained from the Sisel Customer Service Department.
+Forms are available on the Sisel International website or may be obtained from the Sisel Customer Service Department.

 5.5 REPORTING POLICY VIOLATIONS Distributors observing a Policy violation by another Distributor should submit a written report of the violation directly to the attention of the Sisel Compliance Department.
 Details of the incidents such as dates, number of occurrences, persons involved, and any supporting documentation should be included in the report.
 All complaints are to be submitted in writing.
 False reports of policy violations can be construed as unethical conduct and may result in disciplinary action against the Distributor filing the false report.